liger1978/pget_iplayer/README.md

 ### Building a standalone binary

-Run `make build` to produce a standalone `pget_iplayer` binary at `build/pget_iplayer`.
+Run `make build` to produce a standalone `auntie` binary at `build/auntie`.
 The Makefile installs dependencies locally with `uv sync` and then invokes `uv run nuitka` to create a single-file executable without touching your global Python environment.

 Related targets: